The Secret He Never Told Her (An African Woman's Journey Book 2) by Eileen Omosa

 The personal and relationship growth of Richie and Sophia is heartwarming and encouraging.
 Each of them is fully fleshed out as well as the supporting cast of family and friends.

-I award 4.9 stars to “Slowed by a Baby”, the score would have been higher except for a handful of spelling errors.
+I award 4.9 stars to “Slowed by a Baby”.

 You can buy this book: